uea-teaching/computer-vision-2022/lectures/image-classification.md

 this is to promote edges in the image
 :::

-## Interpolation
+## Interpolation {data-transition="slide"}

-To enforce invariance to some small gradient orientation differences, we interpolate histogram contributions between the neighbouring bin centres.
+To enforce invariance to some small gradient orientation differences, we _interpolate_ histogram contributions between the neighbouring bin centres.

 ::: incremental